Farama-Foundation/PettingZoo/docs/tutorials/tianshou/beginner.md

 ```

 ## Code
 The following code should run without any issues.
-The comments are designed to help you understand how to use PettingZoo with CleanRL.
+The comments are designed to help you understand how to use PettingZoo with Tianshou.
 If you have any questions, please feel free to ask in the [Discord server](https://discord.gg/nhvKkYa6qX).
 ```{eval-rst}
 .. literalinclude:: ../../../tutorials/Tianshou/1_basic_api_usage.py
    :language: python